cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 ): Promise<DeliverTxResponse>;
 ```

 [Cosmos transactions](../2-main-concepts/transactions.md) are indeed composed of multiple [messages](../2-main-concepts/messages.md).
-This function does not invent anything, it merely surfaces this detail.
+This function does not invent anything new.
+It merely surfaces this detail.

 ## Token transfer messages